Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2023-09-13: Optimize character replacer logic using dict lookup
 - 2023-09-13: Update Amharic stopword list with 10 new words
 - 2023-09-13: Add word tokenizer splitting by Amharic space ፡
+- 2023-09-13: Complete transliterator mappings for all vowel forms